 Designed to bridge the gap between the cost of attendance and the expected family contribution, financial aid is something many Bushnell University students rely on.
 Simply fill out a Free Application for Federal Student Aid (FAFSA) form using Bushnell University Federal School Code 003208.
-Then, working with the Financial Aid Office, we’ll help you get the best financial aid package available to you, including grants and scholarships.
+Then, working with our financial aid team, we’ll help you get the best financial aid package available to you, including grants and scholarships.

 When it comes to borrowing money for school, most students start with a Federal Stafford Direct Loan and/or Parent PLUS loan.
 There are even private loans designed with students and parents in mind.
 Best of all, most students do not begin making payments until after graduation.